September 1, 2021

-With today being World Suicide Prevention Day and September being National Suicide Prevention Awareness Month, it is a time to share resources and stories in an effort to shed light on this taboo and stigmatized topic.
+With today being the launch of National Suicide Prevention Awareness Month, it is a time to share resources and stories in an effort to shed light on this taboo and stigmatized topic.
 We invite you to revisit the CGI archives to explore and share our educational on articles suicide prevention and awareness.

 We’re proud to stand alongside those fighting to create a future without suicide and take great pride in offering these resources to public at no cost in an effort to advance the awareness and education of suicide prevention and behavioral healthcare.